 Supplies are things like toilet paper, soap, and lotion.

-Luna the traveling pooch’s line item is food, for the most part.
+Luna the traveling pooch’s line item is food for the most part.

 And entertainment was the cost of visiting the 360-view tower in town.
+(It was okay, but not so exciting that I’d pay for it again.)

 As a final note: the above budget is my day-to-day living and exploring costs and does not include my business expenses and certain personal expenses like books, movie rentals, and replacing water bottles and clothes.
 I figure those things are too personal and variable to be helpful if you’re using these budgets to figure out your own trip costs, so I generally pull them out.